Year 9 Subject Choices

 Every effort will be made to accommodate pupil choices, however, all pupils should make a reserve choice in case other choices cannot be accommodated.

-All subject choice forms need to be returned by Friday 28th March.
+All subject choice forms need to be submitted by Friday 6th March 2026 by 4pm.
+This will be done via a Google Form.

-We will be holding our Subject Choice Evening on Thursday 13th March.
+We will be holding our Subject Choice Evening on Thursday 12th February, 4pm-6pm.
 This will allow for pupils and parents to come in and speak to members of every department to find out more about each of the subject choices on offer and find out more about the KS4 curriculum.

 If parents have any general queries or questions regarding the Year 9 choices, you need to email year9subjectchoices@leamanorhighschool.org, and a designated member of staff who is dealing with your child’s choices will contact you.